Workflow Analysis | A Step-by-Step Guide to Fix Flaws in Workflow

 Below is the data list, have a look at them :

 Let’s take an example – Take the example of your expense report workflow.
-First of all, it is directly proportional to the revenues generated and secondly, it will help you in maintaining your budget.
+Understanding how to make an expense report is crucial, as it directly impacts your revenue generation and helps maintain your budget.
 See your last month’s expense reports and watch out how many were rejected and approved.
 The expense report workflow involves four steps: It includes the initiator, the approval of the manager, approval of the department head, and final processing.

 Now evaluate the time taken in each of the steps.
 Suppose some take a day and specific tasks need more than a week – for example, the manager’s approval might take a lot of time, and after accessing everything, you found out that there are still many tasks pending.